dispatchrun/coroutine/README.md

 ## Durable Coroutines

-⚠️  **This section documents highly experimental capabilities of the coroutine package, changes will likely be made, use at your own risks!**

 _Coroutines are functions that can be suspended and resumed.
 Durable coroutines are functions that can be suspended, serialized and resumed in another process._

+> **Warning**
+> This section documents highly experimental capabilities of the coroutine
+> package, changes will likely be made, use at your own risks!

 The project contains a source-to-source Go compiler named `coroc` which compiles **volatile** coroutines into **durable** versions where the state captured by a